Through the National Health Service Corps (NHSC) scholarship program, students pursuing

 Applicants chosen to receive the scholarship are notified no later than September 30.

 The NHSC scholarship application process is highly competitive.
-This year, there were more than 1,800 applications from hundreds of schools from across the country.
-Approximately 10 percent of the applicants received the scholarship award.
-Five of them are from PCOM.
+Each year, there are more than 1,800 applications from hundreds of schools from across the country.
+Approximately 10 percent of the applicants receive the scholarship award.

 In order to be considered for the scholarship, applicants must above all demonstrate a commitment to primary care and to delivering it in underserved communities, along with an interest to serve beyond completion of their NHSC service requirements.
 Other major selection factors are excellent academic performance; a history of honoring prior legal obligations; demonstration of financial need; and applicants being from a disadvantaged background.